aristovinceselvanathan/TIPS/src/Assignment9/Readme.md

    - Manual garbage collection using `GC.Collect` can be used, but it may impact application performance.

+   - The number of object are created in the loop, in each iteration the object will go to out of scope, so the memory consumption will increase, When calling the `GC.Collect()`.
+It will call the Garbage Collector forcefully.

+   - The Garbage Collector will collect the unreferenced object in each cycle but it will not be frequent.
+By Calling the `GC.Collect()` to will trigger the Garbage Collector to collect unreferenced objects.

 4. **IDisposable Interface:**

    - The `IDisposable` interface is used to release both managed and unmanaged resources properly.